npr/taskscheduler/README.md

 A topic-based task scheduler for Node.js.
 Allows for pluggable queue implementation.

-For a sample queue plugin using Amazon SQS, see: [SQSTask](https://github.com/publicmediaplatform/sqstask)
+For a sample queue plugin that uses Amazon SQS, see: [SQSTask](https://github.com/publicmediaplatform/sqstask)

 ## Status